CodeWithNachi/docker-with-nachi/Concepts/Lesson-01.md

    * paused
    * exited
    * dead
- * We will look in to state transition in a latter lesson
+ * We will look in to state transition in a later lesson
  * docker run command is used to create a container and get it running
  * docker create command is used to create a container
  * docker start command is used to move a container to running state from created or exited state